egemenimre/opticks/docs/models/sharpness.md

 where $\psi$ is equal to $arccos\left( \frac{f}{f_c} \right)$.

 The real optical MTF will be lower than this value, due to real world design limitations, materials, manufacturing, integration as well as mechanical and thermal loads.
-This is usually measured in the lab.
+This is usually simulated in a software like Zemax and eventually measured in the lab.

 [^1]: The Infrared & Electro-Optical Systems Handbook; J. S. Accetta, David L. Shumaker (Ed.); 	Infrared Information Analysis Center, 1993.